Liu Yikang: After removal as prime minister

-However, Emperor Wen's older sister Liu Xingdi (劉興弟) the Princess Kuaiji secretly feared for Liu Yikang's life, and once, when Emperor Wen was at a feast at her house, she prostrated herself and pleaded for Liu Yikang's life, and Emperor Wen wept and promised to preserve his life, swearing by Chuningling (初寧陵), Emperor Wu's tomb, and he sealed the wine that he was drinking with Princess Xingdi and sent it to Liu Yikang to share with him.
-Liu Yikang's life was therefore safe for as long as Princess Xingdi was alive, although when the official Fu Lingyu (扶令育) pleaded for Liu Yikang to be recalled to Jiankang in 441, Emperor Wen had him arrested and forced him to commit suicide.
-After Princess Xingdi died in 444, Liu Yikang further had one fewer person to protect him.
+However, Emperor Wen's older sister Liu Xingdi (劉興弟) the Princess Kuaiji secretly feared for Liu Yikang's life; once, when Emperor Wen was at a feast at her house, she prostrated herself and pleaded for Liu Yikang's life.
+Emperor Wen wept and promised to preserve his life, swearing by Chuningling (初寧陵), Emperor Wu's tomb.
+Emperor Wen then sealed the wine that he was drinking with Princess Xingdi and sent it to Liu Yikang to share with him.
+Liu Yikang's life was therefore safe for as long as Princess Xingdi was alive.
+However, when the official Fu Lingyu (扶令育) pleaded for Liu Yikang to be recalled to Jiankang in 441, Emperor Wen had him arrested and forced him to commit suicide.
+After Princess Xingdi died in 444, Liu Yikang had one fewer person to protect him.

 In late 445, after a plot centered around the official Fan Ye was discovered—a plot which was allegedly designed to assassinate Emperor Wen and put Liu Yikang on the throne, even though Liu Yikang's own involvement appeared tenuous at best—Emperor Wen had Liu Yikang removed from his posts and his title, demoting him to commoner rank on 25 January 446 and put under house arrest.
 In 447, two more plots intending to make Liu Yikang emperor occurred, and Emperor Wen sent messengers to Liu Yikang, notifying him that he might be further moved to Guang Province (廣州, modern Guangdong and Guangxi).
 Liu Yikang refused the movement, stating that he would rather be dead than be exiled further, and Emperor Wen did not move him.
 However, in 451, in the middle of a Northern Wei invasion, Emperor Wen became apprehensive that conspirators might again try to use Liu Yikang as a focal point.
 At further urging by Crown Prince Shao, Liu Jun the Prince of Wuling, and He Shangzhi (何尚之), Emperor Wen sent his official Yan Long (嚴龍) to order Liu Yikang to commit suicide.
 Liu Yikang refused—stating that Buddhism prohibited suicide, and requesting that Yan kill him.
 Yan therefore suffocated him with a blanket.